oskran/localUncertainty/localUncertainty.md

 uniquePapers <- c(uniquePapers, length(unique(database$paper)))
 ```

-The last year in the dataset only har six unique newspapers.
+The last year in the dataset only has six unique newspapers.

 ```r